Sigma (album): Reception

 Upon its release, Sigma received positive reviews from music critics.
 Although the record wasn't analysed in depth, an editor at Barks.jp described the commercial appeal and sound as "delicious".
 Similarly, a member at JRockNews.com commended its production, and highlighted Reol's singing and rapping abilities.
 An editor from Music-Lounge.jp complimented the records exploration with electronic dance music, and also highlight Reol's vocal deliveries.
 Additionally, the reviewer noted that the material worked well without sounding "uncomfortable" with rap, EDM and other deliveries from the group.
 Japanese magazine CD Journal commended Sigmas mixture of genres and Reol's vocal performance.
 The reviewer also labelled the material "catchy", and believed that Reol's singing portrayed a "big personality within the group."

 Commercially, the album experienced moderate success in Japan.
 It debuted at number six on the Daily Oricon Albums Chart, marking it the fifth highest debut entry on October 18.
 The following day, it stayed in the same position.
 The record further stayed in the top ten for the following five days and, based on these statistics, it opened at number eight on the weekly chart, accumulating 10,026 sales.
-It fell outside the top 50 the following week, one of the biggest drops between the dates of October 26 to November 2.
+It fell outside the top 50 the following week, one of the biggest drops between October 26 to November 2.
 At the end of October, Oricon ranked the album at number 39 with claimed sales of 11,493 copies.

 Sigma proved to be generally successful on three competent charts hosted by Billboard.
 In Japan, it debuted at number eight on the Hot Albums chart, and number seven on the Top Albums Sales chart.
 The following week saw a slump in sales, sliding to number 31 and number 44 on both charts.
 During its third week, it fell outside the top 50 on the Hot Albums chart to number 76, and number 66 on the Top Album Sales chart.
 In the United States, Sigma made its debut at number nine on the World Albums Chart; it was the fourth highest debuting album and furthermore the second highest Japanese entry of November 5, 2016, behind Fantome by Hikaru Utada.
 Additionally, the record experienced success worldwide upon its release on iTunes Store; it topped the iTunes chart in Singapore, Thailand, Philippines, Indonesia, Malaysia, Taiwan and Hong Kong, and managed to enter the top 20 in countries throughout Europe, the United States, Australia, New Zealand, areas in South East Asia and Canada.
 Its success outside of Japan was noted as a similarity to the success of Fantôme (2016) by Japanese musician Hikaru Utada, which was released three weeks prior to Sigma.